Dream-Pixels-Forge/Advanced_Beats_Analyzer/README.md

 - If beats are missed, adjust sensitivity
 - If markers are cluttered, use visibility options
 - If performance issues, disable real-time preview
+- If your geometry desappear, check groupin and groupout type are geometry or create on by your self

 ## Updates and Support
 - Check for updates regularly